-While a for-profit Awardee is also subject to the licensing revenue formula above, the sharing of licensing revenue will cease once a product is marketed in California.
-Once that happens, the Awardee will no longer have to share licensing revenue, and instead the company selling the product will have to share with the state a royalty on commercial revenue as follows: 0.1% per \$1 Million in award funds, for the earlier of ten (10) years or 9x the award amount.
-Thus, for an \$8 million award, the commercializing entity will owe less than one percent royalty (.8%) on commercial revenue for ten years (unless payments reach \$72 million earlier).
+The entity selling the product will have to share with the state a royalty on commercial revenue as follows: 0.1% per \$1 Million in award funds, for the earlier of ten (10) years or 9x the award amount.
+Thus, for an \$8 million award, the commercializing entity will owe less than one percent royalty (.8%) on commercial revenue for ten years (unless payments to the State of California reach \$72 million earlier).